georgeerol/MapAWorldWithSlamAndACustomRobot/README.md

  Mapping assumes that the robot knows its pose and as usual has access to its movement and sensor data.
 The robot must produce a map of the environment using the known trajectory and mearurement data.However,even such case can be quite uncommon in the real world.
 Most of tioime the robot would have neither a map nor know its pose and this is where SLAM comes in.

 With SLAM, fouliexBot does really good job with just it  own movement and sensory data to build a map of its environment while simultaneously localizng itself relative to map.

+## Background
+SLAM has 2 best approach which are Grid-based FastSLAM and GraphSLAM.

+## Grid-based FastSLAM
+The fastSLAM alogirhm uses a custom particle filter approach to solve the full SLAM problem with known correspondences.
+Using particles, fastSLAM estimates a posterior over the robot path along with the map.
+Each of these particles hold the robot trajectory which will give an advantage to SLAM to solve the problem of mapping with known poses.
+In addition to the robot trajectory, each particle holds a map and each feature of the map is represented by a local Gaussian.
+With this algorithm, the problem is now divided into separate independent problem.
+Each of  which aims to solve the problem of estimating features of the map.
+To solve these independent mini problems FastSlam will use the low dimensional extended Kalman filter.
+While math features are treathed independently, dependency only exisit between robot pose uncertainty.
+This custom approach of representing posterior with particle filter and Gaussian is known by the Rao-Blackwellized Particle Filter One.

+With the MCL FastSLAM estimates the robot trajectory.
+With the Low-Dimensional EKF, FastSLAM estimates features of the map.

 ## Project Setup